Akira (manga): Volume 3: Akira II

-Tetsuo disappears in the subsequent explosion, and Kaneda and Kei come across Akira outside of the base.
+Tetsuo disappears in the subsequent explosion, and Kaneda and Kei come across Akira outside the base.
 Vaguely aware of who he is, they take him back into Neo-Tokyo.
-Both the Colonel's soldiers and the followers of an Esper named Lady Miyako begin scouring Neo-Tokyo in search for him.
+Both the Colonel's soldiers and the followers of an Esper named Lady Miyako begin scouring Neo-Tokyo in search of him.
 Kaneda, Kei, and a third terrorist, Chiyoko, attempt to find refuge with Akira on Nezu's yacht.
 However, Nezu betrays them and kidnaps Akira for his use, attempting to have them killed.
 They survive the attempt and manage to snatch Akira from Nezu's mansion.
 The Colonel, desperate to find Akira and fed up with the government's tepid response to the crisis, mounts a coup d'état and puts the city under martial law.
 The Colonel's men join Lady Miyako's acolytes and Nezu's private army in chasing Kaneda, Kei, Chiyoko, and Akira through the city.

 The pursuit ends at a canal, with Kaneda's group surrounded by the Colonel's troops.
 As Akira is being taken into the Colonel's custody, Nezu attempts to shoot Akira rather than have him be put into government hands; he is immediately fired upon and killed by the Colonel's men.
 However, Nezu's shot misses Akira and hits Takashi in the head, killing him instantly.
 The trauma of Takashi's death causes Akira to trigger a second psychic explosion that destroys Neo-Tokyo.
-Kei, Ryu, Chiyoko, the Colonel, and the other two Espers survive the catastrophe; Kaneda, however, disappears as he is surrounded by the blast.
+Kei, Ryu, Chiyoko, the Colonel, and the other two Espers survive the catastrophe; Kaneda, however, disappears as the blast surrounds him.
 After the city's destruction, Tetsuo reappears and meets Akira.